White-Tailed Deer

 Article 1 of the Michigan Constitution shall be amended to add:

-Photo of a boardwalk over a lake in Michigan Every person has an inherent and inalienable right to a clean and healthy environment, including clean water, air, and soils; balanced ecosystems; a stable climate; and to the preservation of the natural, cultural, recreational, and healthful qualities of the environment.
-The state, including each branch, agency, and political subdivision, shall take no action that would infringe upon these rights, and shall protect these rights equitably for all people regardless of race, ethnicity, socioeconomics, or geography.
+Every person has an inherent and inalienable right to a clean and healthy environment, including clean water, air, and soils; balanced ecosystems; a stable climate; and to the preservation of the natural, cultural, recreational, and healthful qualities of the environment.
+This state, including each branch, agency, and political subdivision, shall take no action that would infringe upon these rights and shall protect these rights equitably for all people regardless of race, ethnicity, socioeconomics, or geography.

 Read about the process to amend the Michigan State Constitution here.